bartificer/programming-by-stealth/docs/pbs129-eslint.md

   19 errors and 0 warnings potentially fixable with the `--fix` option.
 ```

 According to our Standard code style, there is a lot that ESLint is not happy with.
 It shows a list of line and character positions where the code is found.
+For example, the first entry in the list says 1:20, which means line 1 character 20.
 The next column explains if it's an error or merely a warning.
 The third column is an explanation of why ESLint thinks it's wrong and the last column has the name of the rule that triggered the error.
 As you can see there are a lot of errors caused by the same rules.
-And below is a helpful hint that most of the errors can be fixed using the `--fix` option.
+Below is a helpful hint that most of the errors can be fixed using the `--fix` option.
 Let's try that:

 ```shell
 ./node_modules/.bin/eslint --fix s2xmas.mjs